 These are both types of hardware vulnerabilities with a number of different variants and emerged in early 2018.
 Spectre allows the reading of arbitrary locations in the memory of a program.
 Meltdown allows a process to read all of the memory in a system.

-Cybercriminals can use Meltdown and Spectre to bypass security for a full range of devices including Internet of Things (IoT) devices, as well as computers and smartphones.
+Cybercriminals can use Meltdown and Spectre to bypass hardware security vulnerabilities for a full range of devices including Internet of Things (IoT) devices, as well as computers and smartphones.
 They can then be used to read protected aspects of the system which could allow access to passwords and encryption keys.

 How to check if your business is vulnerable

-Protecting your business against both new and legacy vulnerabilities can be a challenge—but it is one that you need to take seriously.
+Protecting your business against both new and legacy hardware security vulnerabilities can be a challenge—but it is one that you need to take seriously.
 As cybercrime becomes more prevalent, the onus is on businesses to ensure that they have controls and processes in place to minimize the risk of attacks.

 Patching can be labor and time-intensive, but it is fundamental to maintaining a high standard of cyber hygiene.
 To secure your business, you need to make sure your organization has a strong patch management policy, runs vulnerability assessments and commissions regular penetration tests to help identify systems and applications that are at risk.